denialromeo/4462-chess-problems/README.md

 Everything here is still very much under construction.
 I don't recommend using it in the present state.
 Expect much to change.

+### To-Do

+Recorder -

+* Problem 911 requires pawn promotion to a knight.
+At least one other problem requires promotion to a queen.
+How to account for different promotion possibilities?

 ### Acknowledgments

 Special thanks to Chris Oakman for his sublime, exquisitely documented 2013 [chessboard.js](http://chessboardjs.com) and to Jeff Hlywa for [chess.js](https://github.com/jhlywa/chess.js).